base2solutions/docker-brew-ubuntu-core/README-b2.md

 ```

 ## Building
-A build script has been created to build (as of this writing) LTS verions of Ubuntu 14, 16, and 18, as well as the latest 18 verion.
+A build script has been created to build (as of this writing) LTS verions of Ubuntu 14.04.5, 16.04, and 18.04, as well as the latest 18 verion (currently 18.10).
 Provide the base URL of the repository as an argument while running.

 Example:
 ```